Updated April 13, 2019

 Attending an Iowa Cubs baseball game is always on our family’s summer bucket list.
 We usually attend a few games a summer.
 We love going as a family, but it’s also fun to go with friends and larger groups.
 We usually arrive a little before the game gets going (gates open 90 minutes before start time) and hit up the concession stand before heading to our seats for the afternoon or evening.

 You’ll find the typical baseball fare at Principal Park.
 Cubbie Dogs, fries, nachos and beyond—it’s all there.
 Plus, like any good ball game, vendors are walking up and down the aisles with staples like peanuts and popcorn as well as cotton candy and snow cones.
-I love that the I-Cubs post their Concession Stand Prices on their website!

 Even the greatest baseball fan can get antsy, and Principal Park has the answer with their kids’ play area.
 In the First Base Concourse, there is batting and pitching games along with a large climbing/jungle gym-type structure.
 If your little fans tire of that, there is also a perfect place for the kids to cool off at the fountain in right field.
 The fountain shoots water after home runs and other exciting plays.
 Be prepared and bring a swimsuit or change of clothes or go home with wet kids;).